Seuso Treasure

 The Seuso Treasure or Sevso Treasure (Seuso-kincsek; Seusovo blago), is a hoard of silver objects (14 items) from the late Roman Empire.
 The first pieces appeared on the market in London in 1980, and the treasure was acquired by a consortium headed by Spencer Compton, 7th Marquess of Northampton.
 Documentation was provided in which it was stated that it had been found in the Tyre and Sidon regions of Lebanon.
 It was put up for sale in New York City in 1990 by Sotheby's, but was halted when the documentation was found to be false, and the governments of Hungary, Yugoslavia (now Croatia) and Lebanon made claims of ownership.
 The claims of ownership by these countries were rejected by a US court, and the treasure remained in the possession of the Marquess of Northampton.
 Scotland Yard still has an open case on the matter.

 The origin and provenance of the treasure are likely known, but not publicly acknowledged.
 There is much scientific evidence to indicate that the hoard was first acquired in the 1970s after the murder of a Hungarian soldier, who discovered the treasure during illicit digging at an established archaeological site in Hungary.
 On 26 March 2014 Prime Minister of Hungary Viktor Orbán announced that half of the Seuso Treasure (seven items) had been bought by Hungary.
 The Prime Minister described it as "Hungary's family silverware".
 In June 2017 the remaining seven artifacts also returned to Hungary, being bought for €28 million.
+Today, it is exhibited in the Hungarian National Museum.